gchang12/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/03_building-with-eclipse.md

 [![Generate Getters and Setters](/assets/images/eclipse/context_generate_getters_setters.png)](/assets/images/eclipse/context_generate_getters_setters.png)

 This option should open up a new window allowing us to configure which fields we want to generate accessors for.
-In order to create accessors for all fields, use the `Select All` button. and click `Generate` on the bottom right.
+In order to create accessors for all fields, use the `Select All` button and click `Generate` on the bottom right.

 [![Generate Getters and Setters](/assets/images/eclipse/getter_setter_modal.png)](/assets/images/eclipse/getter_setter_modal.png)